Picking message templates

 Individual Question templates

 Patients can reply once to individual question temples.
-Examples of individual question templates available to all practices include:
+Examples of individual Patchs question templates available to all practices include:

 • Attach photo request